fatih/faillint/README.md

 ### Ignoring problems

 If you want to ignore a problem reported by `faillint` you can add a linter directive.
-The format of a directive is based on the format other linters, such as `staticcheck`, use and there are two types: line-based and file-based.

 #### Line-based linter directives